z64utils/z64decompress/README.md

 -h, --help            show help information
--c, --codec           manually choose the decompression codec -i, --individual      decompress a compressed file-in into file-out (rather than a full rom) -d, --dma-ext         decompress rom using the ZZRTL dma-ext hack
+-c, --codec           manually choose the decompression codec -i, --individual      decompress a compressed file-in into file-out (rather than a full rom) -d, --dmaext         decompress rom using the ZZRTL dmaext hack
 ```

   Examples: